galicae/python-novice/episodes/EC-02-data-frames.md

 ends**, which differs from **slicing using `iloc`**, where slicing indicates everything up to but not including the final index.

-## Result of slicing can be used in further operations.
+## Result of slicing can be used in further operations

 - Usually don't just print a slice.
 - All the statistical operators that work on entire dataframes